 What if only some of my organization's registrants need CE credit?

-The pricing sheet and registration form allows the group leader or the registrant to indicate individual designations regarding CE credit for NURSES or SOCIAL WORKERS.
-CE credit is only available for NURSES or SOCIAL WORKERS for the PPC Webinar Series.
+The registration form allows the group leader or the registrant to indicate individual designations regarding CE credit for NURSES or SOCIAL WORKERS.
+CE credit is only available for NURSES or SOCIAL WORKERS for the Deeper Dive Webinar Series.

 For more information, please contact info@ppcwebinars.org